WebKit/explainers/animation-frame-rate/README.md

 Animations created using the [Web Animations API](https://www.w3.org/TR/web-animations-1) can indicate their `frameRate` by providing one of four values from the `AnimationFrameRatePreset` enum, the default value being `auto`, matching the browser's default frame rate used to [update the page rendering](https://html.spec.whatwg.org/multipage/webappapis.html#update-the-rendering).
 Alternatively, the `frameRate` property may be set to a numeric value.

 In order to set frame rates that may best align with the refresh rate of the device's display, the document timeline advertises its `maximumFrameRate`.
-Setting frame rates that are the result of dividing this value by a whole number is the best way to expect the provided frame rate to be met.
+Setting frame rates that are the result of dividing this value by a whole number is usually the best way to expect the provided frame rate to be met.

 ```idl
 typedef unsigned long FramesPerSecond;